cesargb/php-ssh2-client/README.md

-# A simple PHP library for SSH
+# PHP SSH2 Client

-A simple PHP library for establishing SSH connections using the `ext-ssh2` extension.
+A PHP SSH2 client wrapper providing a clean and modern interface to the ssh2 extension.

 ## Usage